-Submission of Written Work: Documenting progress in daily/weekly Lesson Plans online via Canvas; Writing Initial and Final Reports of Therapy.
-Two late submissions automatically drop the final Writing area clinical competency grade by one letter grade through reduction of points.
+Submission of Written Work: Documenting progress in daily/weekly Lesson Plans online via Microsoft Teams; Written work also includes writing Initial and Final Reports of therapy.
+Two late submissions automatically drop the final Writing Area clinical competency grade by one letter grade through reduction of points.
 There are no exceptions to this.
 Remember, all final reports AND required paperwork must be completed, signed, distributed to the client, and filed on the last scheduled therapy day for each assigned client.